AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Evaluation

+We have implemented \sysname using the Point Cloud Library (PCL~\cite{octree}), the Cartographer~\cite{Cartographer} LiDAR SLAM implementation, the Boost C++ libraries~\cite{Boost}, and the Robotic Operating System (ROS~\cite{ros}).
+For the recon phase described in \secref{sec:recon}, we used functions from the Point Cloud Library (PCL~\cite{octree}) for plane-fitting, outlier removal and clustering.
+Our compression and extraction modules are ROS nodes that use PCL.
+The drift detection module uses a Python package for the Umeyama alignment~\cite{grupp2017evo}.
+The trajectory optimization uses Gurobi~\cite{gurobi}.
+Not counting libraries and packages it uses, \sysname is 16,500 lines of code.

-\parab{Simulations.} We evaluate \sysname using a photorealistic simulator, AirSim~\cite{airsim}, that models realistic physical environments using a game engine, then simulates drone flights over these environments and records sensor readings taken from the perspective of the drone.
-AirSim is widely accepted as a leading simulation platform for autonomous vehicles and drones by manufacturers, academia and leading industrial players.
+We use a photorealistic simulator, AirSim~\cite{airsim} that models realistic physical environments using a game engine, then simulates drone flights over these environments and records sensor readings taken from the perspective of the drone.
 AirSim has a parametrizable model for a LiDAR; we used the parameters for the Ouster OS1-64 in our simulation experiments. \sysname generates trajectories for the AirSim drone, then records the data generated by the LiDAR, and processes it to obtain the 3D model.
 For computing the metrics above, we obtain ground truth from AirSim.
-To build the ground truth 3D model, we flew a drone equipped with a LiDAR several times over the region of interest in AirSim (using exhaustive flights) and then stitched all the resulting point clouds using ground truth positioning information from AirSim.
+To build the ground truth 3D model, we flew a drone equipped with a LiDAR several times over the region of interest in AirSim (using exhaustive flights) and then stitched all the resulting point clouds using ground truth positioning from AirSim.

-\parab{Real-world Traces.} In addition, we have collected data from nearly 30 flights (each of about 25 minutes) on an M600Pro drone with an Ouster OS1-64 LiDAR on a commercial complex.
+In addition, we have collected data from nearly 30 flights (each of about 25 minutes) on an M600Pro drone with an Ouster OS1-64 LiDAR on a commercial complex.
 For almost all experiments, we evaluated \sysname on both \textit{real-world} and simulation-driven traces.
 Simulation-driven traces give us the flexibility to explore the parameter space more (as we show below).
-However, we use \textit{real-world} traces to validate all these parameter choices and estimate reconstruction accuracy in practice.
+However, we use real-world traces to validate all these parameter choices and estimate reconstruction accuracy in practice.
+For real-world experiments, we offload to an AWS VM with 16 cores, 64 GB RAM and an Nvidia T4 GPU.
+The AWS VM was located approximately 3,900~km from the drone.

-\parab{Metrics.} In this section, we quantify end-to-end latency, 3D model accuracy and completeness (\secref{s:slam-phase}), and positioning error for a number of experimental scenarios.
+We quantify end-to-end latency, 3D model accuracy and completeness (\secref{s:slam-phase}), and positioning error.
 We also quantify \sysname's energy-efficiency (using flight duration as a proxy for drone battery usage) and the computational capabilities of its processing pipeline.
+Flight duration includes recon and model collection.